alexelshamouty/alexelshamouty.github.io/content/posts/platform-engineering-antipatterns.md

 Your platform will either only serve the biggest stakeholders leaving innovators in the cold, or, over time it will be serving every purpose, and your maintenance demands will exponentially increase.
 And if your answer is: Ah!
 But it's cheap!
 And my cloud bill says so.
 Then I wonder what other bills you have and how their cost spend look like.

-Keep in mind that if innovation is a priority then you need to ask yourself if your platform really delivering on it's promises, or if you are chasing a theoritical dragon that will grant you all your wishes once you find it.
+Keep in mind that if innovation is a priority then you need to ask yourself if your platform really delivering on it's promises, or if you are chasing a theoretical dragon that will grant you all your wishes once you find it.

 ---